Love Potion #9 and a Half

 "First question I ask anyone."

-"No, I understand, believe me.." she says, leaning away to look Peggy fully in the eyes.
-"My girlfriends have horror stories."
+"No, I understand, believe me.."
+She leans in to look her in the eyes, "My girlfriends told me some horror stories."

 "He has good parents?"